 And now, as you are going through your collection of prints, getting them ready to scan or send off to be scanned, you will find yourself faced with this important question:

 Is there a good reason why I should consider scanning my duplicate photographs?

 Some people feel you can be very selective about which photos in your collection you scan.
-For example, Ed Hamrick, founder of Hamrick Software that makes the scanning software Vuescan said in a blog post called Batch Scanning Tips:
+For example, Ed Hamrick, founder of Hamrick Software who makes the scanning software Vuescan, said in a blog post called Batch Scanning Tips:

 The first and most important step in scanning a collection of photos or slides is to make the hard decisions about what you want to scan.
 A good rule of thumb is that you should only scan one out of five pictures from a roll of film.
 Most people can go through a set of 36 photos or slides and quickly see the 7 or 8 that they would like to scan.

 Of course, if these are the only existing photos of your parent’s wedding, then you probably want to scan them all.
 Otherwise, be discriminating – nobody needs to scan out of focus pictures of a cousin’s friend’s back garden from 10 years ago.